RudzinskyiYurii/BotExample/README.md

 # EpamLessons-Spring
-These is new repository for epam spring lessons Created by Rudzinskyi Yurii
+These is new repository for epam spring lessons.